Ohhh how I wish I was that person who could stop with just one cookie, one handful of chips, one scoop of granola, etc.

 - Eat it with almond milk like cereal

 - Preheat oven to 350 F. Line a baking sheet with parchment paper.
 Set aside.

 - Add walnuts, almonds, pumpkin seeds, pecans, and shredded coconut to a large bowl.
 Toss to combine.

-- Add coconut oil, honey, salt, and cinnamon to the same bowl and mix until all nuts/seeds are coated with the honey/oil mixture.
+- Then, in the same bowl, add the coconut oil, honey, salt, and cinnamon.
+Mix until all nuts/seeds are coated with the honey/oil mixture.

 - Transfer granola mixture to the baking sheet and spread out evenly.
-Bake for 11-14 minutes, stirring the mixture halfway through baking.
+Bake for 11-14 minutes, tossing the mixture halfway through baking.
 Be careful not to burn the mixture.
-It’ll get crunchier as it cools.

-- Let cool completely.
-Stir in the dried cranberries.
+- Once done, let it cool completely.
+Then, add in the dried cranberries.
 Store in an air-tight container at room temperature for 7-14 days.